-7.1 If staff are concerned about the welfare or safety of any child at our school, they will record their concern on CPOMS.
+- 7.1 If staff are concerned about the welfare or safety of any child at our school, they will record their concern either on the agreed reporting form (Appendix 1) or through the setting's electronic system.
 Any concerns should be passed to the DSL without delay.

-7.2 Any information recorded is stored securely on CPOMS with each child having an individual record.
+All staff are trained in how to record concerns correctly on CPOMS. - 7.2 Any information recorded will be kept in a separate named file, in a secure cabinet if a paper system is used and not with the child's academic file.
 These files will be the responsibility of the DSL.
 Child protection information will only be shared within school on the basis of 'need to know in the child's interests' and on the understanding that it remains strictly confidential.

-7.3 Child protection information will be kept up to date.
-Each concern logged will include:

-- a clear and comprehensive summary of the concern; - details of how the concern was followed up and resolved; - a note of any action taken, decisions reached and the outcome.
+- 7.3 Child protection information will be kept up to date.
+Each concern logged will include: - a clear and comprehensive summary of the concern; - details of how the concern was followed up and resolved; - a note of any action taken, decisions reached and the outcome.